gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/general-settings-gij-cloud.md

 <img src='/wp-content/uploads/gij-gitcloud-gencfg-jira-dev-info-send-to-cloud.png' style='display:block;margin:25px auto;max-width:100%' />

-Enable or disable this setting to send new commit/branch/pull request data to Jira Cloud where the data is processed and made available in various views and features.
+Toggle this setting to send new commit, branch, and pull request data to Jira Cloud for processing and display in various views and features.

 <div class="bbb-callout bbb--tip">
     <div class="irow">